wizardamigos/organization/CONTENT/about.markdown

 - continue learning
 - get paid for sharing their skills with kids
 - be part of community of continuous learners and get help with getting their projects off the ground

+Learn more about our [philosophy, values and goals](https://github.com/wizardamigosinstitute/organization/blob/master/CONTENT/manifest.markdown).

 ## Our story
 In early 2014 we started Coding Amigos Hackathons in Berlin.
 We organized over 70 events and co-learning workshops.
 Before that we participated in several groups: University Incubator, Social Media Week, Rails Girls, StartUp weekend, Open Tech School etc.